Take your time choosing your A-levels

 4: To BTEC or not to BTEC

-It’s not all about A levels in the Sixth Form – don’t forget the vocational subjects.
-Cambridge Technicals and BTEC qualifications are vocational subjects that tend to have a greater emphasis on practical elements.
+It’s not all about A-levels in the Sixth Form – don’t forget the vocational subjects.
+BTEC Sport or Media qualifications are vocational subjects that tend to have a greater emphasis on practical elements.
 The nature of the courses helps to develop independent study, self-organisation and time management.
-They are equivalent to A levels (depending on the number of units you complete) and they are recognised by most Universities including those in the Russell Group.
+They are equivalent to A-levels (depending on the number of units you complete) and they are recognised by most universities including those in the Russell Group.

 5: Avoid misinformation

 There is a lot of misinformation about which A-levels particular universities will and won’t accept.
 Check the university websites and make contact with admissions officers if you are unsure – they are usually very helpful.
-Furthermore, your UCAS application will allow you to write a personal statement which gives you the opportunity to present yourself as an individual and demonstrate all the co-curricular activities you have undertaken during your time in the sixth form.
+Furthermore, your UCAS application will allow you to write a personal statement which gives you the opportunity to present yourself as an individual and demonstrate all the co-curricular activities you have undertaken during your time in the Sixth Form.
 Many universities will consider you if you have an interesting yet truthful personal statement regardless of the A-level combinations you select.
-The LVS Advantage programme and Duke of Edinburgh scheme always help LVS Ascot students stand out so make the most of your sixth form opportunities.
+Projects like the Duke of Edinburgh scheme always help LVS Ascot students stand out so make the most of your Sixth Form opportunities.

 Sixth Forms in schools and colleges will usually need your choices before April in order to start planning their timetables.
 However, remember that these choices may have to change following your GCSE results so it is important to be flexible and make sure you communicate any changes to your school.

 Seek independent advice by making an appointment to talk to our careers adviser.
-Louise Buckley from Adviza will meet with you and write a personalised action plan.
+Sophie Biggs will meet with you and write a personalised action plan.